tt-isv-org/scc/article-intro/README.md

 ## Putting it all together

-Using the examples above, let's walk through the OpenShift SCC admission process to determine if our pod gets deployed or not.
+Using the examples from above, let's walk through the OpenShift SCC admission process to determine if our pod gets deployed or not.

 First, we need to mention the OpenShift project yaml.
 The project plays a vital role as it provides default values when they are not specified in either the deployment manifest or SCC: